 Essentials for New Lyft Drivers

 Did you just start driving for a rideshare?
+Looking to start driving for a rideshare?
 I've been driving for Lyft for a little while now, and decided to compile a list with links for items that I have found helpful.
 In my case, Lyft did send a welcome kit that included window static sticker decals, though that took almost two weeks to arrive, so I had temporary labels up for quite some time before I was more "official."

 There are a lot of posts like this out on the internet, so keep in mind that this list pf items is what has personally worked for me, so you may have other things to add, or some things that you find unnecessary,.
 At the very least, this should give you a good idea of what to look for when stocking up your ride before you pick up your first passengers.

 - Garbage can for car: I've had this travel garbage can since I first got the truck and it has been a life saver!
 Once you run out of the bags it comes with, grocery bags fit perfectly & keep all the yuck in one spot.
 No worries about greasy bags, leaky drive thru cups, or used Kleenex touching anything else in the car.
 Plus, it doubles as an alternative puke spot for if you ever run out of emesis bags.

 - Backseat basket: Chances are, your nearest Dollar Tree has something that will work; you're just going to use this to hold things your riders may need (it's up to you if you charge for anything in the basket or not).
 You can stock this with snacks and drinks to sell on the side for a few extra bucks, or just fill it with some essential items your riders may appreciate.
 I picked up something slightly larger than a shoebox and it's been perfect for my needs, and super easy to move to the front seat in case kids get in, or if I ever have a full load of riders in the back.